 This seems odd to me but it’s what worked … but this is a CI server so longish builds are fine with me.

-I used five steps, each a shell command, to perform the generation and deploy the site.
+I used four steps, each a shell command, to perform the generation and deploy the site.

 The first command installs Hexo.